Memphis braces for the release of Tyre Nichols arrest footage

 Nichols, a 29-year-old father and FedEx worker, was pulled over on Jan.
 7 for what police said was reckless driving.
 After trying to flee on foot, Nichols was severely beaten by police.
 He died in a hospital three days later.

+"Make no mistake: Tyre Nichols was, at all times, an innocent victim on that night.
+He did nothing wrong.
+He was caught up in a sting," said Antonio Romanucci, a lawyer representing his family, speaking at a Friday press conference.

-All five of the officers have since been fired, and are facing charges of second-degree murder, assault and kidnapping.
+All five officers have since been fired, and are facing charges of second-degree murder, assault and kidnapping.
 State and federal authorities are also investigating the officers.

-Lawyers and Nichols' family, who have privately viewed the video of Nichols' arrest, called it "appalling," "heinous," and "horrific."
+Lawyers and Nichols' family, who have privately viewed the video of the arrest, called it "appalling," "heinous," and "horrific."

-"He was a human piñata," said lawyer Antonio Romanucci.
+"He was a human piñata," said Romanucci earlier in the week.
 "It was an unadulterated, unabashed, non-stop beating of this young boy for three minutes."

 Nichols' family lawyers call for an investigation into 'saturation patrols'